Your Relationship Is Making the Postpartum Depression Worse

 What the Cycle Actually Looks Like

-I want to be specific about this, because the only way to break a cycle is to be able to see it clearly first.
 These are moments I have witnessed repeatedly in the therapy room.
 You may recognize your relationship in some of them.

-From the therapy room
+From the therapy room:

-The depressed partner says: "I know you think I'm shutting you out, but I literally do not have anything left."
+"I know you think I'm shutting you out, but I literally do not have anything left."

-The other partner answers: "Then where am I supposed to go with any of this?"
+"Then where am I supposed to go with any of this?"

-From the therapy room
+From the therapy room:

-From the therapy room
+From the therapy room:

 "Every time you ask me what I need, I want to scream, because I do not even know."